csmangum/portfolio/Mugshots/README.md

   * Removed individuals with glasses (on final run)

 ## Learnings
+1. I can get decent results from very few mugshots
-1. Batch size matters
+2. Batch size matters
-2. Close-up portraits are more difficult to train
+3. Close-up portraits are more difficult to train
-3. It gets to a point where many faces are incredibly similar
+4. It gets to a point where many faces are incredibly similar

 # Experimentation
 ## 1. First Run